knstntn-bv/product-notebook/docs/features-human-readable-id.md

 - Display identifier on feature cards on the board
 - Search features by identifier
-- Export/import with identifier preservation
+- Import with identifier preservation
 - User-configurable identifier format

+## Export Feature

+Features can be exported to Markdown files using the human readable ID in the filename.
+See [Board Page documentation](./board-page.md#exporting-features) for details.